IBM/event-streams/_docs/02-installing/05-installing.md

 ## Before you begin

 - Ensure you have set up your environment [according to the prerequisites](../prerequisites).
-- Ensure you have [planned for your installation](../planning), including setting up a namespace, and planning for persistent volumes if required, or creating a ConfigMap for Kafka static configuration.
+- Ensure you have [planned for your installation](../planning), such as setting up a namespace, planning for persistent volumes if required, and creating a ConfigMap for Kafka static configuration.
 - Ensure you have [downloaded](../downloading) the installation image and made it available in the {{site.data.reuse.icp}} catalog.

 ## Preparing the repository